yasinuygun/TechnicalIndicators/README.md

 This repository contains implementations of some of the technical analysis indicators.
 The indicators are implemented with two ways, conventional way and using the MapReduce programming model.
 The indicators implemented in this repository are Simple-Weighted-Exponential Moving Averages, Moving Average Convergence Divergence, Relative Strength Index, Williams' %R and Stochastic Oscillator.

+# Conference Paper

+There is a conference paper that we write for this project, it's accessible from [here](https://ieeexplore.ieee.org/document/8625357).

 # Contributers

 This project is done by [Yasin Uygun](https://github.com/yasinuygun) and [Mehmet Onur Erboy](https://github.com/mehmetonurerboy)